 Many areas of Bangladesh suffer from abject poverty and food insecurity.
 At the moment, the Rohingya crisis is putting unprecedented strain on the country’s ability to deliver aid.
 As the winter months draw in, the 600,000 refugees who now reside in the border regions are particularly vulnerable.

-As countless people are now homeless because of conflict, the winter months will undoubtedly bring more challenges, with around 70% of Yemenis already facing the reality of widespread famine.
+As countless people are now homeless due to violence, the winter months will undoubtedly bring more challenges, with around 70% of Yemenis already facing the reality of widespread famine.

-The number of homeless people in the UK has been on the rise since 2011, with data showing an upturn of 134% between 2010 and 2016, at the same time the number of households living in temporary accommodation went up by 60%.
+The number of homeless people in the UK has been on the rise since 2011, with data showing an upturn of 134% between 2010 and 2016, and at the same time, the number of households living in temporary accommodation went up by 60%.

 Forecasters have predicted this winter to be one of the coldest since 2013, with temperatures set to drop below 10c.
 The winter is a very difficult time for homeless people in the UK, with most unable to purchase warm clothing, food and maintain household heating to cope with the lower temperatures.